mdavezac/LaDa/sphinx-doc/source/userguide/vasp.rst

 .. warning:: Success means the calculation ran to completion, specifically that
              the lines giving the elapsed time exist in the OUTCAR.
-It does not mean that results are meaningful.
+It does not mean that the results are meaningful.

 The extraction object can be obtained without rerunning VASP_.
 There are to